priyanshisharma/MyFirstRepository/README.md

 Lets try and make Opensource a better place by getting back to our basics!
 Check out the issues!

-**PS.**-This repository does happen to be My First Repository!
+**P.S.**-This repository does happen to be My First Repository!
 As mentioned in the name.